w3f/polkadot-wiki/docs/learn/learn-account-restore.md

 created your account, and have the seed phrase ([mnemonic phrase](learn-accounts#portability)) or JSON file (and password) stored securely, you will be able to restore your account.

-:::info Check the relevant support articles to learn more about restoring your account using the [_browser extension_](https://support.polkadot.network/support/solutions/articles/65000169952-how-to-restore-your-account-in-the-polkadot-extension), [_Polkadot-JS UI_](https://support.polkadot.network/support/solutions/articles/65000180110-how-to-restore-your-account-in-polkadot-js-ui), and [_Parity signer_](https://support.polkadot.network/support/solutions/articles/65000167901-how-to-restore-an-account-in-parity-signer).
+:::info Check the relevant support articles to learn more about restoring your account using the [_Polkadot Extension_](https://support.polkadot.network/support/solutions/articles/65000169952-how-to-restore-your-account-in-the-polkadot-extension), [_Polkadot-JS UI_](https://support.polkadot.network/support/solutions/articles/65000180110-how-to-restore-your-account-in-polkadot-js-ui), and [_Parity Signer_](https://support.polkadot.network/support/solutions/articles/65000167901-how-to-restore-an-account-in-parity-signer).

 :::